 Mashooque Birahmani, president of the Sujag Sansar organization, an NGO working in the Dadu district, says that though there is no any official data on how many people have been displaced from the Kachho region due to water shortage, the number, however, is expected to be large.
 "With every passing year the situation is becoming worse," he warns, "If the government doesn't do anything, this entire region would be empty in a few decades."

-This article was first published on Geo News
+This story was first published on Geo News